nemtech/nem2-workshop-document-notarization/_lessons/08-update-notarization.markdown

 ![recipient-strategy-asset]({{ site.baseurl }}/assets/images/diagram-recipient-strategy-asset.png)

 Alice decided to create an account that represents the notarized digital asset uniquely.
 You could have the track of the updates done by announcing transactions to the same account.

-## Solution
+## Instructions

 1\.
 Edit the txt file you are notarizing, changing the text to "Lorem Ipsum".